Corey Rocchiccioli

-Corey Rocchiccioli (born 8 October 1997) is an Australian cricketer who plays as a right-arm off break bowler.
+Corey James Rocchiccioli (born 8 October 1997) is an Australian cricketer who plays for Western Australia as a right-arm off break bowler.
+He is eligible to play for Italy national cricket team.

+Early life

+Rocchiccioli was born on 8 October 1997 in Perth.
+He is of Italian and Irish heritage.

+Career

 Rocchiccioli was offered a rookie contract by Western Australia ahead of the 2020/21 season, where he did not play a match, before being elevated to a senior contract prior to the 2021/22 season.
 He made his first-class debut on 24 September 2021, for Western Australia against South Australia in the opening match of 2021–22 Sheffield Shield season.